Quick BreadsView Our Alphabetical Recipe Index for Quick Breads

 Find a recipe via our alphabetical recipe index or you can also search using our Search bar for recipes by title or by type (in general Categories, muffins, breads, etc.)

 These are part pastry, part muffins and totally awesome.
 Use leftover challah or chunks of day-old croissants for these.
 They are puffy, golden and satisfying and unlike any other muffin I know.
-I first saw them at a Second Cup Cafe and knew I would have to replicate my own edition.
+I first saw them at a coffee shop and immediately knew I would have to replicate my own version.

 This is a great and welcoming cake that is great to have on hand for unexpected company.
 It's as good on Day One as it is on Day Five.
 It's huge (but you can make two smaller cakes and freeze one) so expect a towering wonder or half the recipe.
 Up to you....or just keep it on hand, slice a hunk, brew the coffee and call a friend.